 How to Contact the Proper Authorities

-If you have a compliant or you wish to raise an issue, please do contact the project on email@example.com
+If you have a complaint or you wish to raise an issue, please contact the project on email@example.com

 You can also contact the UCD Data Protection Officer on DPO@ucd.ie